-- Every new parent(s) need postpartum care (fresh water, healthy food, clean living area, lively conversation and sleep) new parent(s) should never feel alone or unsure about the care of their new baby their only focus should be on the birthing person to heal and the new parent(s) to bond with their baby
+- Every new parent(s) needs postpartum care (fresh water, healthy food, clean living area, lively conversation and sleep); new parent(s) should never feel alone or unsure about the care of their new baby their only focus should be on the birthing person to heal and the new parent(s) to bond with their baby

 - To help provide a loving and nurturing experience just after birth which is very important for mama, papa, partner and baby to promote a quick physical recovery and healthy emotional presence